HomeMy WebLinkAboutOrdinance 1655 N.C.S. 06/23/1986FECTIV AT

 the homeowner's association (excepting limited recreational

-open space., on-:going use restrictions and maintenance thereof .
+open space, on -:going use restrictions and maintenance thereof.

-City shall become. a party to CC'&R's, ma""king amendment subject
+City shall become a party to CC'&R's, -making amendment subject

-to City approval'.
+to City approval.

 F .
-Noise -Potential impacts were identified. as follows
+Noise - Potential impacts were identified as follows:

-1. Audible noises from construction .including trucks, excavation
+1. Audible noises from construction including trucks, excavation

 equipment concrete pumping equipment, hammers, saws,

-compressors, nail .:.guns and. other light equipment could be
+compressors, nail .,.guns and other light equipment could be

-,,potential annoying to~..residents overlooking the construction site.
+,,potential annoying to�..residents overlooking the construction site.

-which have been incorporated .into the projecta .
+which have been incorporated into the project:.

-1. Hours of construction activity on the Sonoma Highlands
+1. Hours of -construction activity on the Sonoma Highlands

-through Frida-y (anon-holiday) .
-Al'1 construction equipment
+through Friday . (non -holiday).
+All construction equipment

-powered by internal combustion engines shall be properly muffled
+powered by internal. combustion engines shall be properly muffled

 and maintained to .minimize noise.
 Unused equipment shall be

-turned off when. not: in use.
+turned off when not in use.

 possible.
-Construction truck traffic 'is prohibited before 7 AM
+Construction truck traffic is prohibited before 7 AM

-and after 5 PIvf.
+and after 5 PM.

 G. Schools - A potential impact was identified as follows:

-1. Cumulative .impact on school facilities. over time. as schools
+1. Cumulative impact on school facilities over time as schools

-The City Council hereby finds that.. the above impact will be
+The City Council hereby finds that., the above impact will be

 avoided by the following recommendation which has been incorporated